 Every dog will need to eat a certain amount of food each day to ensure their nutritional needs are being met.
 The easiest way to determine how much food your dog should eat is by their weight.

 A dog needs to consume 2 to 3 % of their body weight each day.
 If you have a 70 lb dog, they need to eat 1.4 to 2.1 lbs of raw food every day.
-If the dog is overweight, the food amount should be determined by their target weight.
+If the dog is overweight, the food amount should be determined by its target weight.

 Is raw food good for senior dogs?

-It’s much better to feed a senior dog raw food over kibble because it helps them stay hydrated.
+It’s much better to feed a senior dog raw food than kibble because it helps them stay hydrated.
 Senior dogs need more hydration, so getting their nutrients from foods that naturally contain moisture helps them achieve this.